Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Introduction

 Autonomous vehicle platooning with inter-vehicle communication permits road vehicles to travel close together increasing road capacity while reducing energy use and associated vehicle emissions \cite{sommer2014vehicular}.
 This cooperative connected cruise control technology can reduce the incidence of so-called ghost traffic jams \cite{Wang2020SurveyCooperativeLongitudinal} and highway accidents \cite{Kunze2010OrganizationOperationElectronically}.
 The autonomous cruise control problem was first posed as a centralized platoon design approach in \cite{Levine1966IEEETransactionsonAutomaticControloptimalerrorregulation}, and has seen recent attention with several survey papers \cite{Alam2015IEEEControlSystemsHeavyDutyVehicle,Wang2020SurveyCooperativeLongitudinal,Besselink2016CyberPhysicalControlRoad}.

 \ac{ACC} systems use on board sensors to measure the distance and velocity of a predecessor vehicle to operate an autonomous cruise control system.
 However, these systems are prone to string stability issues resulting in ghost traffic jams \cite{Swaroop1996Stringstabilityinterconnected}.
 To ensure stability of the platoon, either a large, velocity-based inter-vehicle distance is required using a headway time \cite{Wu2020IEEEAccessSpacingPoliciesAdaptive} or more than just the preceding vehicle's state is required.
 By utilizing inter-vehicle communication systems, \ac{CACC} systems can reduce the inter-vehicle distance and avoid string stability issues by sharing the desired control actions from other vehicles.
-Figure~\ref{fig:cacc-concept} illustrates a potential \ac{CACC} design of a coordinated platoon of vehicles driving with small inter-vehicle distances with a platoon communication network.
+Figure~\ref{fig:cacc-concept} illustrates our system model for communication, which represents a potential \ac{CACC} design of a coordinated platoon of vehicles driving with small inter-vehicle distances with a platoon communication network.

 Many platoon control designs have focused on the technical aspects of algorithm design, communication constraints, or experimentation isolated from real traffic \cite{Lank2011InteractionHumanMachine}.
-However, studies of driver behavior have found that human drivers maintain small inter-vehicle distances below safety margins \cite{Martinez2007IEEETransactionsonControlSystemsTechnologySafeLongitudinalControl}, even to less than one second when near autonomous platoons \cite{Gouy2014Drivingnextautomated}.
-During implementation of vehicle platooning systems, it will be important to incorporate legacy vehicles that are unable to integrate with a platoon communication system and human-driver interaction for passenger comfort and well-being, e.g., some passengers feel uncomfortable with too small safety gaps, as well as motion sickness.
-This is in line with research integrating human behavior and \ac{CPS}, moving from \ac{CPS} to \ac{H-CPS} which is also called \ac{CPSS} \cite{dressler2018cpss}.
+However, studies of driver behavior have found that human drivers maintain small inter-vehicle distances below safety margins \cite{Martinez2007IEEETransactionsonControlSystemsTechnologySafeLongitudinalControl}.
+This effect is exacerbated when humans drive when near autonomous platoons \cite{Gouy2014Drivingnextautomated}.
+As pointed out in \cite{Dey2016IEEETransactionsonIntelligentTransportationSystemsReviewCommunicationDriver}, during implementation of vehicle platooning systems, it will be important to incorporate legacy vehicles that are unable to integrate with a platoon communication system and human-driver interaction for passenger comfort and well-being, e.g., some passengers feel uncomfortable with too small safety gaps, as well as motion sickness.
+Additionally, some drivers may wish to switch automation levels, connecting or disconnecting from the \ac{CACC}.
+The inclusion of human factors is in line with research integrating human behavior and \ac{CPS}, moving from \ac{CPS} to \ac{H-CPS} which is also called \ac{CPSS} \cite{dressler2018cpss}.